AdventHealth Ocala: 2012-2019

 In 2012, hospital supporters proposed a tax for the hospital.
 The voters in November rejected the tax proposal.

 In late April 2013, Health Management Associates and their partner UF Health Shands Hospital were chosen to operate Munroe Regional Medical Center.
 They would operate the 421 bed hospital for forty years.
 Another bidder for the hospital was Duke LifePoint Healthcare.
 The trustees of the Marion County Hospital District approved the lease unanimously.
 The trustees would create a foundation to spend the $212.8 million, that Health Management Associates are required to pay the Marion County Hospital District.
 Health Management Associates would make $225 million in approvements to the hospital, while UF Health Shands Hospital would spend $10 million on academic and medical expertise.

 In early December 2014, Munroe Regional Medical Center told the Florida Department of Health that it was going to apply to become a Level II trauma center.
 In late March 2015, the hospital changed its mind about building a trauma center, since Ocala Regional Medical Center already had a Level II trauma center.

 On April 18, 2018, Community Health Systems sold its forty-year lease of Munroe Regional Medical Center to Adventist Health System.

 On August 1, 2018, Adventist Health System acquired Munroe Regional Medical Center and its TimberRidge ER.
 Florida Hospital a subsidiary of Adventist Health System began to operate the hospital and it was renamed to Florida Hospital Ocala.

 On January 2, 2019, the hospital was renamed to AdventHealth Ocala, when Adventist Health System rebranded to AdventHealth.

 2021-present

+In April 2020, the Director of Pharmacy at the hospital developed a pharmacotherapy regime named ICAM.
+In May, it began treating COVID-19 patients with it and had a success of 96.4 percent.
+ICAM is mad up of antibiotics, blood thinners, steroids and vitamins.

+On December 22, frontline workers at AdventHealth Ocala received the Pfizer-BioNTech COVID-19 vaccine.

 On January 1, 2021, all hospitals were required to have their chargemaster on its website by the Centers for Medicare & Medicaid Services.
 In early February 2023, almost all of the AdventHealth hospitals had their chargemaster on their website, including AdventHealth Ocala.

 On February 15, 2022, AdventHealth Ocala received a donation of $1.7 million from local philanthropists for the McKenzie Kearney Gray Maternal Fetal Medicine program.
 The program is named after a girl who died after she was born, the hospitals program began in the fall.
 On June 7, the hospital revealed three new ambulances that it purchased.

 In late April 2024, there was a groundbreaking for a medical office building.
 On June 12, 2025, it opened for $40 million.